-On December 9, 2021, the Supreme Court of Canada informed the City of New Westminster that it has dismissed an application for leave to appeal the Rental Units Bylaw Amendment.
-This decision follows a ruling in the City's favour by the BC Court of Appeal earlier this year upholding the City's right to adopt the bylaw amendment to deter the practice of renovictions and help preserve affordable rental housing in New Westminster.
+Supreme Court of Canada Dismisses Application for Leave to Appeal New Westminster Rental Units Bylaw Amendment favour by the BC Court of Appeal earlier this year upholding the City's right to adopt the bylaw amendment to deter the practice of renovictions and help preserve affordable rental housing in New Westminster.
 "Thank you to the Supreme Court of Canada for dismissing the leave for appeal and confirming once again our right to use our powers to take bold actions to protect tenants," said Mayor Jonathan X. Cote.
 "The housing crisis is long from over and we are committed to working to ensure housing affordability and rental stock are available to anyone who needs it."
 Read the City of New Westminster news release.